FrancisBanville/ms_maxent_networks/manuscript.md

 ## A maximum entropy model for predicting food-web structure

 Our mathematical model predicts the structure of species-based food webs from their number of species.
-Our model involves three main steps: (i) the prediction of the number of links from the number of species using the flexible links model; (ii) the derivation of the joint degree distribution using a maximum entropy approach; and (iii) the prediction of the adjacency matrix using simulating annealing.
+Our model involves three main steps: (i) the prediction of the number of links from the number of species using the flexible links model; (ii) the derivation of the joint degree distribution using a maximum entropy approach; and (iii) the prediction of the adjacency matrix using simulating annealing and maximum entropy.
 The next subsections describe each of these steps in detail.

 ### Predicting the number of links

 In order to derive the joint degree distribution of maximum entropy, we need two network-level measures: the number of species $S$ and the number of interactions $L$.
 While the number of species is a well-described measure of biodiversity for many taxa and locations, the number of interactions is currently difficult to estimate empirically without sampling all pairwise interactions in a biological community.
-Under these circumstances, we used a predictive statistical model to simulate the number of interactions from the number of species in food webs.
+We thus used a predictive statistical model to simulate the number of interactions from the number of species in food webs.

 To do so, we used the flexible links model of @MacDonald2020RevLina.
-The flexible links model incorporates meaningful ecological constraints into the prediction of $L$, namely the minimum $S-1$ and maximum $S^2$ numbers of interactions in food webs, and estimates the proportion of the $S^2 − (S − 1)$ *flexible links* that are realized.
-More precisely, this model states that the number of *realized* flexible links $L_{FL}$ in a food web represents the number of realized interactions above the minimum (i.e. $L = L_{FL} + S - 1$) and is obtained from a beta-binomial distribution with $S^2 - (S - 1)$ trials and parameters $\alpha = \mu e^\phi$ and $\beta = (1 - \mu) e^\phi$:
+The flexible links model incorporates meaningful ecological constraints into the prediction of $L$, namely the minimum $S-1$ and maximum $S^2$ numbers of interactions in food webs, and estimates the proportion of the $S^2 − (S − 1)$ flexible links that are realized.
+More precisely, this model states that the number of realized flexible links $L_{FL}$ in a food web represents the number of realized interactions above the minimum (i.e. $L = L_{FL} + S - 1$) and is obtained from a beta-binomial distribution with $S^2 - (S - 1)$ trials and parameters $\alpha = \mu e^\phi$ and $\beta = (1 - \mu) e^\phi$:

 $$L_{FL} \sim \mathrm{BB}(S^2 - (S - 1), \mu e^\phi, (1 - \mu) e^\phi),$${#eq:BB}

 where $\mu$ is the average probability across food webs that a flexible link is realized, and $\phi$ the concentration parameter around $\mu$.

-We fitted the flexible links model on all food webs archived on Mangal, the ecological interactions database [@Poisot2016ManMak].
+We fitted the flexible links model on all food webs archived on Mangal, an ecological interactions database [@Poisot2016ManMak].
 Ecological networks archived on Mangal are multilayer networks, i.e. networks that describe different types of interactions.
 We considered as food webs all networks mainly composed of trophic interactions (predation and herbivory types).
 We estimated the parameters of @eq:BB using a Hamiltonian Monte Carlo sampler with static trajectory (1 chain and 3000 iterations):

 $$
 [\mu, \phi| \textbf{L}, \textbf{S}] \propto \prod_{i = 1}^{m} \mathrm{BB}(L_i - (S_i - 1) | S_i^2 - (S_i - 1)), \mu e^{\phi}, (1 - \mu) e^\phi) \times \mathrm{B}(\mu| 3 , 7 ) \times \mathcal{N}(\phi | 3, 0.5),